axuno/Volleyball-League/README.md

  * Individual settings (e.g. number of records, number of rounds, etc.)
  * Individual pages, e.g. for the game rules
+ * Configuration changes are possible at runtime (even to add/remove a tenant)
  * Optimized for mobile devices: Comfortable operation on smartphones, tablets or desktop PCs
  * Localizable for language, region and time zone (currently with translations to English and German)